Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 ---

 ### **Classification & Decision Boundaries**
-- **Classification**: Sorting data into groups, like detecting spam emails or recognizing faces in images.
+- **Classification**: Task of categorizing data into predefined classes or labels based on input features, such as spam detection or image recognition.
 - **Boundary**: A line or region that separates different categories in a classification model.
 - **Decision Boundary**: The exact boundary a model creates to separate different classes in the data.
 - **Binary Model**: A model that predicts only two possible outcomes, like "yes" or "no."